-Second, I bound the value of dynamically paying and persuading as discounting vanishes when the state transition process is ergodic.
-Sender's value from the optimal dynamic contract must be bounded from below by their best payoff from all static couplings over states and actions that satisfy a Receiver incentive compatibility constraint evaluated at the ergodic distribution of the transition process.
+Second, I bound the value of dynamically paying and persuading as players become very patient when the state transition process is ergodic.
+Sender's value from the optimal dynamic contract must be bounded from below by their best payoff from all static couplings over states and actions that satisfy a Receiver individual rationality constraint evaluated at the ergodic distribution of the transition process.
 Such a characterization implies simple conditions under which Sender's dynamic value strictly outperforms their one-shot persuasion value in the static game, and thus implies conditions where dynamic incentivization benefits Sender.
 It also allows me to comment on the literature on Markovian persuasion, and show that when Receiver is not myopic, the canonical upper bound established in the literature instead becomes a lower bound (Proposition \ref{p: persuasion upper bound}).

-Finally, I explicitly characterize the optimal contract in an example inspired by rideshare design.
-Uber (Sender) must repeatedly incentivize a driver (Receiver) to accept multiple rides in each period.\footnote{My stage game nests as a special case the leading binary-action binary-state example in the persuasion literature.} I show that when the value of rides in each period is independently drawn and additively separable for both players, the optimal contract is a tiered \emph{loyalty program}: Sender chooses the static optimal information structure until a random promotion time, after which Sender reveals the state and simply pays Receiver.
-This optimal contract features two stages---a first stage in which Uber counts the number of times drivers take rides they would prefer not to take and manipulates their informational environment (i.e. ``Uber Blue''), and a second tier where Uber reveals the state and allows the driver to reject bad rides without penalty (i.e. ``Uber Gold).
-My simple example thus fits with the publically available stylized description of Uber's driver loyalty program.
+Finally, I explicitly characterize the optimal contract in a rideshare-inspired example.
+Uber (Sender) repeatedly incentivizes a driver (Receiver) to accept multiple rides in each period.\footnote{The stage game nests the canonical binary-state, binary-action example from the persuasion literature as a special case.} When ride values are independently drawn across periods and utilities are additively separable, the optimal contract takes the form of a tiered \emph{loyalty program}: In each tier, Uber chooses the static optimal information structure until a random promotion time, after which they reveal some states and simply pay the Receiver.
+The optimal contract therefore features distinct, ranked phases; in each phase, Uber tracks acceptance behavior for some number of periods and strategically manipulates the driver's informational environment.
+As the relationship matures, it moves up in rank, and Uber begins to reveal more information about ride quality.
+Moreover, they allow the driver to reject undesirable rides without penalty, relying directly on payments for incentives.
+This characterization is reminiscent of stylized, publically available facts regarding Uber's loyalty program for their drivers.